7 min read

 Key Highlights

-Leveraging tax strategies for securities and other appreciable assets subject to traditional capital gains tax rates could help preserve your wealth by lowering your tax ability.
+Leveraging tax strategies for securities and other appreciable assets subject to traditional capital gains tax rates could help preserve your wealth by lowering your tax liability.
 Your wealth management team and tax advisor should be able to identify and implement strategies to minimize your capital gains taxes and harvest your investment gains in a tax-efficient manner.
 Here are six strategies you may want to consider.

 Hold your investments for more than one year